 A window will pop up.
 Make sure you select the “Memory Card”.

 Then click OK.
 The area you chose will now send to your device.
 A green bar will pop up under the SD card in the panel on the left side of the screen showing transfer progress.

 The bar will load green once quickly and then will load green again slowly.
 This will take a few minutes.
 Upon completion of the transfer a check mark will appear at the end of that bar.
 These means all your Birdseye is now loaded onto your handheld.

-Once you are satisfied with your Birdseye selections you can uplug the unit, replace the batteries and turn the unit on.
+Once you are satisfied with your Birdseye selections you can unplug the unit, replace the batteries and turn the unit on.
 Just double check that the Birdseye is there by going to the map screen and zooming into the area you downloaded.
-If you see satelite imagery it has worked.
+If you see satellite imagery it has worked.